allanlundhansen/chat-ontology-builder-backend/README.md

 ## Overview

 This backend serves as the core implementation of the Kantian-inspired cognitive architecture described in our research.
 It handles the integration between neural networks and symbolic reasoning, manages the knowledge graph, coordinates with LLMs, and provides a comprehensive API for frontend clients.
+The system integrates with the Chat Ontology Builder frontend to provide an intuitive interface for visualizing and interacting with the knowledge graph.

 ## Key Features